Updates (October 2025 to December 2025)

 Make a note of the following before proceeding with AWS WAF integration:

-Ensure you have the Web ACL ARN for the resource you wish to integrate Traceable.
+Make sure that you have the Web ACL ARN for the resource you wish to integrate with Traceable.
 You can apply the Traceable rules for a region or CloudFront resources.

 AWS permissions